threefoldfoundation/books/books/freeflow_twin/src/network/tokens/ffk.md

 > Price of CHI at start is 0.1 USD.
 CHI is the utility token of freeflow and represents Internet Capacity on the ThreeFold grid.
 CHI is created by [FreeFlow Farmers](../farming/farming_intro.md).
 You can buy CHI from the Algorand Blockchain.
 Be aware that the price per FFK in CHI will be variable over time as CHI price changes in USD.

 Each CHI links into the ThreeFold Token called TFT, at this stage the currency exchange rate is 0.5 CHI corresponds to 1 TFT.
 Every TFT holder can exchange their TFT for CHI at this rate, or the other way around.
 ThreeFold is the capacity layer on top of which FreeFlow has been built.

+## Internet Resources Available for a FFK Enabled Twin

+A FreeFlow Twin linked to a FFK has following default resources available for the first 1 year: 0.1 CU and 0.1 SU.
+All additional resources used or after the first year the twin owner has to use his/her CHI to pay the energy fees (storage, compute and network).
+All the capabilities are for free for ever and all upgrades as developed by FF will remain free of charge as well.